saidvandeklundert/go/README.md

 It is possible to pass a pointer to a function.This can be used in case you want to have a function change the value of a non-reference type outside the function.

 `*` is known as the dereferencing operator.
+It has two use-cases:
-It is used to declare a pointer variable and to access the value stored in the address.
+- It is used to declare a pointer variable: `var PointerInteger *int` declares the pointer
+- Access the value stored in the address: `*integerPointer` returns the value that the address refers to

-`&` is known as the address operator.
+`&` (think 'address of') is known as the address operator.
 It generates a pointer to it's operand.

 ```go
 // the '*' (indirection operator) returns the value of the pointer